tinacms/tina.io/content/blog/upgrading-to-iframe.md

 + export default config;
 ```

 Most of the `defineConfig` properties will look familiar, apart from the new `build` property.
-This is required now that the Tina admin gets built outsite your site's build-process.
+This is required now that the Tina admin gets built outside your site's build-process.

 For NextJS sites, use these values: